dustMason/spinitron.rs/README.md

 ### GitHub Actions

-The repository includes GitHub Actions workflows for automated daily playlist updates:
+The repository includes a GitHub Actions workflow for automated daily playlist updates:

 **Setup:**
 1. Fork this repository to your GitHub account